hypnosapos/cartpole-rl-remote/README.rst

 Once we have the cartpole client installed as it was said above, just type this command to train a model::

-  cartpole train -e 5000
+  cartpole -e 5000 train

-The output of the training command is an h5 file (a trained model serialized as hdf5).
+The output of the training command is one or many h5 file/s (a trained model serialized as hdf5).

 Running
 =======

 In order to run the model, launch this command in your shell::

-  cartpole run -e 100
+  cartpole  -e 1000 run

-Doc
-===

-See all doc at `here
- doc/model.rst`_.